 When you step out to buy the latest HVAC equipment, you are bombarded with a series of acronyms, with each brand claiming superiority over the other.
 While it may sound like Greek and Latin to begin with, it really pays to understand HVAC energy efficiency ratings when you’re shopping for heating, ventilation and air conditioning systems.

-A little bit of in-depth understanding really goes a long way in helping you make informed decisions about your purchase, and helps you pick the best possible product for your needs.
-Additionally, you also end up saving quite a few dollars when you understand exactly what each product offers and how well it fits with your unique requirements.
+A little bit of in-depth understanding goes a long way in helping you make informed decisions about your purchase, and helps you pick the best possible product for your needs.
+Additionally, you can end up saving quite a few dollars when you understand exactly what each product offers and how well it fits with your unique requirements.

 List of Different Energy Efficiency Ratings